-his information has been developed and reviewed in consultation with Celi Adams, RN, who founded Home Care Companions and Caregiving 101, nationally recognized family caregiver support organizations.
+hile much of this handbook provides general information, it has been prepared specifically for family caregivers of patients in the Neurosurgery and Neurological Oncology practices at the University of California, San Francisco.
+All the contents presented here have been carefully reviewed by Dr. Mitchel Berger, the Chairman of the Department of Neurological Surgery at UCSF and an international expert in the treatment of brain tumors.
+In addition, this information has been developed and reviewed in consultation with Celi Adams, RN, who founded Home Care Companions and Caregiving 101, nationally recognized family caregiver support organizations.
 Much of the content has been adapted from resources currently available on the Internet and from family caregiving organizations.
-At the end of each chapter we have noted the source of all borrowed material and appreciate the permissions we have received to present it here.
+At the back of the book we have noted the source of all borrowed material and appreciate the permissions we have received to present it here.

 The handbook covers the full range of issues faced by family caregivers, including managing physical symptoms, caring for your loved one at home and in medical facilities, communicating with healthcare providers, managing emotional distress, supporting the caregiver, and handling financial and legal issues.
 The handbook is organized into eight chapters with multiple resources and appendices at the end.

-- CHAPTER 1 provides an overview of the handbook. - CHAPTER 2 focuses on routine family caregiving at home, including tips to help you manage medications and medical records and coordinate a care team. - CHAPTER 3 talks about the critical role of family caregivers at the doctor's office and in the hospital and gives you helpful communication advice when speaking with your medical team. - CHAPTER 4 provides helpful tips for communicating with your family. - CHAPTER 5 reviews the different types of health insurance, entitlements, and assistance that may be available to help you pay for health care and discusses how you can be an effective advocate for your loved one. - CHAPTER 6 introduces you to the legal documentation necessary to secure the patient's wishes for end-of-life care, estate plans, and personal business. - CHAPTER 7 describes palliative care options and provides meaningful recommendations for families at the end of a loved one's life. - CHAPTER 8 suggests strategies to maintain your own wellbeing and to give you a sense of control, hope, and balance. - THE APPENDICES include a series of resources and more detailed information that you can turn to.
+- CHAPTER 1 provides an overview of the handbook. - CHAPTER 2 focuses on routine family caregiving at home, including tips to help you manage medications and medical records and coordinate a care team. - CHAPTER 3 outlines common brain cancer symptoms, treatment side effects and offers direction about whom to call for help and when. - CHAPTER 4 talks about the critical role of family caregivers at the doctor's office and in the hospital and gives you helpful communication advice when speaking with your medical team. - CHAPTER 5 provides helpful tips for communicating with your family. - CHAPTER 6 reviews the different types of health insurance, entitlements, and assistance that may be available to help you pay for health care and discusses how you can be an effective advocate for your loved one. - CHAPTER 7 advises you on important plans you should make to secure quality end-of-life medical care, and estate planning. - CHAPTER 8 suggests strategies to maintain your own well-being and to give you a sense of control, hope, and balance. - THE APPENDIX include a series of resources and more detailed information that you can turn to.